barborawolf/stats-tutorials/README.md

 ## Contents

 `tutorials/` contains the tutorials as html, along with the Rmarkdown files used to generate them.
+The README for this folder gives a suggested order in which to complete the tutorials.

 `tutorials/data/` contains the data files used in the tutorials, mostly in csv format.

-## Structure

-The introductory tutorials are best read in order:

-1. Introduction
-2. Data types
-3. Files
-4. Packages

-Later tutorials assume familiarity with the introductory materials, but otherwise cover stand-alone topics and can be consulted in any order:

-* Dimension reduction
-* Resampling

 ## Packages